 The CMFs adjust the SPF (base model) estimates for individual geometric design element dimensions and for traffic control features.
 The factors are the consensus on the best available estimates of quantitative safety effects of each design and traffic control feature.
+Users can also define and apply “User-Defined CMFs” as part of the crash prediction process.
 The algorithms can be calibrated by State or local agencies to reflect roadway, topographic, environmental, and crash-reporting conditions.
 IHSDM includes a CPM Calibration Utility to assist agencies in implementing the calibration procedures described in the appendix to part C of the HSM.
 The algorithm also provides an Empirical Bayes procedure for weighted averaging of the algorithm estimate with project-specific crash history data.

 The CPM can provide input for scoping improvement projects on existing roadways, comparing the relative safety performance of design alternatives, and assessing the safety cost-effectiveness of design decisions.